Non Sequitur by Wiley Miller for November 28, 2014

 25. Danae

-Wiley creator almost 10 years ago
+Wiley creator about 10 years ago

 I suppose the irony is lost on some here as they go into their anti-union talking points on the day after a holiday, many of whom get both thursday and friday off to make it a 4-day weekend.
 Just where do you think the concept of a holiday, and even the weekend, came from?
 Generous industrialists?Many people literally died fighting for such things we take for granted today in the workplace.
 Think about it before you parrot the talking points of the 1%.
 I only wish they were anywhere near as powerful and influential on Congress as corporations.
 They’re simply not, almost irrelevant today, so why anyone fears them is beyond me.